kpan02/tvm-dnn-optimization/README.md

-This project explores the use of the TVM compiler to optimize deep learning operations across CPU and GPU hardware backends.
+**Overview**: This project explores the use of the TVM compiler to optimize deep learning operations across CPU and GPU hardware backends.
 Developed as part of the [**ECE 5545**](https://abdelfattah-class.github.io/ece5545/): _Machine Learning Hardware and Systems_ course at Cornell Tech, the assignment focuses on low-level performance tuning of key DNN primitives—including 1D convolution, GEMM, and depthwise separable convolution.
 For each primitive, we implemented multiple hand-crafted schedule optimizations using TVM's low-level APIs to achieve significant runtime improvements.

 ---